17 Bible Verses About Bad Friends & Negative Influence

 A clearer wording of this passage may be found in the New Living Translation.
 It says, “There are “friends” who destroy each other, but a real friend sticks closer than a brother“.
 I like the way the word friends is placed in quotes.
 A genuine friend would not try to destroy you or lead the relationship that you have into ruins.

-In pointing out what will happen if you have an unreliable friend the book of Proverbs is highlighting the evils of bad friendship.
+In pointing out what will happen if you have an unreliable friend the book of Proverbs highlights the evils of bad friendship.
 To save yourself from such evil try to make friends who are reliable and consider you to be a brother or sister.

 This text may seem very literal and may be interpreted as a guide for self-control but it has far deeper meaning.
 The word of God says that we are all members of the same body.
 It is from this point of view that an eye or a hand may be considered as a family member or friend.